allencch/wine_wrapper/README.md

 Remove `steam` and save it.
 So that proton will run directly using the `wine.exe` instead through `steam.exe`.

+In order to make the original proton script continue to work, the edited file is recommended to save as `proton_lite`.

 # Create shortcut